bphackers/hltraining/README.md

 Ordered genesis block is created: /fabric-sample/release/samples/e2e/ordered.block

-Create the channel.tx artifact which will be used to create channels in the future
+Create the channel.tx artifact which will be used to create channels in the future.
+Here the name of the channel is 'mychannel'.
+Don't put underscore _ in the name of your channel

-    ./../../$os_arch/bin/configtxgen -profile TwoOrgs -outputCreateChannelTx channel.tx -channelID my_channel
+    ./../../$os_arch/bin/configtxgen -profile TwoOrgs -outputCreateChannelTx channel.tx -channelID mychannel

+Comment this line in /fabric-sample/release/samples/e2e/docker-compose.yaml to go through the commands manually:

+    # command: /bin/bash -c './scripts/script.sh ${CHANNEL_NAME}; '

+Then start the network

+    export ARCH_TAG=$(uname -m)
+    CHANNEL_NAME=mychannel docker-compose -f docker-compose-no-tls.yaml up